 The appliance is supplied with an accessory pack that includes service valves.

-The service valves are of the compression type.
+The service valves are for welding.
 The accessory pack contains sealing washers' etc, for use with the service valves.
-When connecting pipe work to the valves, tighten the compression end first then insert the sealing washers before tightening the valve to the appliance.

-It will be necessary to hold the valve with one spanner whilst tightening with another.
+It will be necessary to hold the valve with one spanner whilst tightening with another

-4.6.1 GAS (fig. 23)
+4.6.1 GAS (fig. 16)

-The appliance is supplied with a 15mm service valve, connect a 15mm pipe to the inlet of the valve and tighten both nuts.
-NOTE
+The appliance is supplied with a 22mm service valve, connect a 22mm pipe to the inlet of the valve and tighten both nuts.